White Sox vs. Yankees Player Props Betting Odds

 Torres Stats

-- Gleyber Torres has collected 58 hits with eight doubles, a triple, nine home runs and 26 walks.
-He has driven in 25 runs with six stolen bases.
+- Gleyber Torres has 58 hits with eight doubles, a triple, nine home runs, 26 walks and 25 RBI.
+He's also stolen six bases.

 Torres Recent Games